 MAXA Financial currently offers one of the best high-interest savings account in Canada, at 2.45%.
 As a digital bank, a MAXA Financial high-interest savings account comes with no monthly fees and one free debit transaction per month.
 Interest in a MAXA HISA is calculated daily and paid to customers monthly.

 10. Motusbank High-Interest Savings Account

 Motusbank is an online bank owned and operated by Meridian Credit Union.
-Currently, motusbank offers a competitive interest rate of 2.25% is earned on deposits placed in a motusbank HISA.
+Currently, a competitive interest rate of 2.25% is earned on deposits placed in a motusbank HISA.